This post may contain affiliate links. Please see our disclosure policy.

 Chocolate: triple chocolate chunk cookies are, naturally, all about the chocolate.
 For best results use the best quality chocolate bars you can find.
 Also, note the use of chocolate chunks not chocolate chips.

 Chill out: don’t be tempted to skip the chilling.
 Even 30 minutes is better than nothing.
 It helps solidify the butter to prevent the triple chocolate chunk cookies spreading too much in the oven.
 This gives thicker, chewier cookies with better texture and more even browning.
 It also helps hydrate the flour which enhances the flavour.
+If you don’t have time for this, try my chocolate chip cookie bars.

 Well-spaced: make sure you leave plenty of room between the cookie dough balls as they will spread during baking.
 Otherwise you will end up with one giant cookie.